Thousands without heat, water after tornadoes kill dozens

 Pope Francis expressed his sadness over the “devastating impact” of the tornadoes.
 In a telegram sent Monday by Vatican secretary of state, Cardinal Pietro Parolin, the pope offered prayers for those who died, “comfort to those who mourn their loss and strength to all those affected by this immense tragedy.”

-In the shadows of their crumpled church sanctuaries, two congregations in Mayfield came together on Sunday to pray for those who were lost.

-“Our little town will never be the same, but we’re resilient,” Laura McClendon said.
-“We’ll get there, but it’s going to take a long time.”

-Associated Press writers Kristin Hall and Claire Galofaro in Mayfield; Jay Reeves in Birmingham, Alabama; Seth Borenstein, Zeke Miller and Dino Hazell in Washington; and Travis Loller in Nashville, Tennessee, contributed to this report.
+Schreiner reported from Dawson Springs, Kentucky.
+Associated Press writers Kristin Hall in Mayfield; Seth Borenstein, Zeke Miller and Dino Hazell in Washington; Travis Loller in Nashville, Tennessee; Rebecca Reynolds in Louisville, Kentucky, and Jonathan Drew in Durham, North Carolina, contributed.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.